Savchak00/Quality-classification-of-molded-products-via-Machine-Learning-and-Control-Theory/README.md

 # Quality classification of molded products via Machine Learning and Control Theory

+## Welcome

+Following text gives basic information about work.
+More specific information can be found at [report](report.pdf).

 ## Table of contents
 * [Introduction](#introduction)
 * [Technologies](#technologies)